matchajune/matchajune.github.io/_posts/2015-12-11-looking-into-constructor-functions.markdown

 };
 {% endhighlight %}

+# Redoing the challenge

 Okay, so the challenge was very straightforward.
-Let's make it a little more challenging.
+Let's do this challenge using constructor functions now!
 There's two classes that need to be implemented: the students and the gradebook.
 Let's create the students class first.

 {% highlight javascript %}
 var students = ["Joseph", "Susan", "William", "Elizabeth"];